Ride Into History

 Calamity Jane comes roaring in to tell how she met Buffalo Bill and Wild Bill, became the army's only woman scout, and earned her nickname.
 But give her time and she'll also talk about having to pack up and leave her home in Missouri, about being an immigrant, about her parents' death, and about giving up her daughter for adoption.

-"Excellent" has also been repeatedly applied to Joyce's performance as Grower, who speaks from 1804.
+Grower, A Woman of the Earth Lodge People - Joyce as Grower, "Excellent" has been repeatedly applied to Joyce's performance as Grower, who speaks from 1804.
 Grower represents the many peoples who preceded Lewis and Clark in the Louisiana Purchase, including her American father and French grandfather.
 Teaching stories and hands-on exploration of farming tools, seeds, skins, trade goods, and other material culture make this a favorite for schools and museums.
 She spoke to hundreds during the July 2004 Lewis and Clark event at Atchison, Kansas.

-Grower and Georgiana Jackson can be combined with Mary Fix's story of settling in Kansas Territory to make up the three-act Whose Land?/Our Land/My Land, which explores issues of ownership and stewardship.
+Whose Land?/Our Land/My Land - Grower and Georgiana Jackson can be combined with Mary Fix.
+Joyce as Mary Fix tells a story of settling in Kansas Territory to make up the three-act Whose Land?/Our Land/My Land, which explores issues of ownership and stewardship.
 Grower cannot understand how the people's land can be owned, much less sold ("Can you sell the air?"); Mary and her husband celebrate their new farm; and Georgiana finds on her ranch a link back to Grower.

 When Abraham Lincoln was elected President, Julia and her husband left Santa Fe, dropped their two-year-old off with her parents in Lawrence, and went to DC to offer their services, returning with Henry's appointment as Secretary of the Territory of New Mexico.
 Julia's letters, and those of men who wrote complaining that Captain Holmes was not controlling his young wife are among Ann's sources for this fascinating woman who knew Susan B. Anthony and John Brown, taught her brother to speak Spanish, was divorced in 1870, had four children, wrote poetry, and worked for the Bureau of Education in Washington, DC at the time the typewriter was coming into being.